web sites and books

-The macrolenses collection database - An online database of almost every existing photomacrographic lens (especially older ones), with pictures of lenses, technical data and often also scanned data sheets.
-Also a large assortment of special-purpose lenses, especially those designed for UV and IR photography.
-It concentrates especially on old equipment no longer in production.
-It contains little or no information about "normal" macro lenses (i.e., those mounted in barrels that focus between infinity and 1:1), and nothing at all about the dozens of models of modern macro lenses that most photographers use.
-The descriptions are teutonically concise and contains virtually no text besides technical lens data directly imported from a database.
+The macrolenses collection database - An online database of almost every legacy photomacrographic lens, with pictures of lenses, technical data and often also scanned data sheets.
+Also a large assortment of special-purpose legacy lenses, especially those designed for UV and IR photography.
+It contains very little or no information about "normal" macro lenses (i.e., those mounted in barrels that focus between infinity and 1:1), and nothing at all about the dozens of models of modern macro lenses that most photographers use.
+The descriptions are teutonically concise and contain virtually no text besides technical lens data directly imported from a database.
 If this is what you need, this site is the best reference, period.
 If you need more articulated information and advice, look elsewhere.
 No noticeable updates of contents in almost two decades.
 Has occasionally been offline for long periods.

 Biofos - Lots of technical information on Olympus digital system cameras, especially firmware and settings.
 Much of it is at a higher level of detail than available from the Olympus camera manuals.
 Some items for sale, but largely free.

 Red Book Nikkor - A web site by a Japanese collector specializing in unusual lenses made by Nippon Kogaku and Nikon.
-Includes much information not found elsewhere, especially on exotic lenses hardly ever mentioned anywhere else.
+Includes much information not found elsewhere, especially on exotic legacy lenses hardly ever mentioned anywhere else.

 Blaker, A.A.
 1976.
 Field photography; beginning and advanced techniques.
 Freeman, 451 pp. + field booklet.